dotnet/docs-maui/docs/fundamentals/behaviors.md

 > [!IMPORTANT]
 > .NET MAUI doesn't set the `BindingContext` of a platform behavior.

 A native partial class must be added on each platform you build your app for.
 However, you can make the native partial class NO-OP, if the platform behavior isn't required on a specific platform.
-This can be achieved by not overriding the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnAttachedTo%2A> and <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnDetachingFrom%2A> methods:
+This can be achieved by providing an empty class:

 ```csharp
 using Microsoft.UI.Xaml;